 Know the Signs Your Cat May Be Sick

-June is Adopt a Cat Month and the CATalyst Council, a national initiative comprised of animal health and welfare organizations working on behalf of cats, is encouraging new cat owners to bring their pets in to the veterinarian soon after adoption to ensure they are healthy and not suffering from any underlying medical conditions.
+October is National Pet Preventive Healthcare Month and the CATalyst Council, a national initiative comprised of animal health and welfare organizations working on behalf of cats, is urging cat owners to take their cats to the veterinarian for a preventive healthcare checkup.

-To help new cat owners care for their pets, the CATalyst Council is offering the following 10 clues that may be a sign that your cat needs to see a veterinarian … immediately:
+But just in case, the CATalyst Council is offering these clues that may be a sign that your cat needs to see a veterinarian … now

-5. Unexpected Weight Loss or Weight Gain: Weight doesn’t always go up or down with a change in appetite.
-There are disorders that cause weight loss or gain even without a change in food consumption.
+5. Unexpected Weight Loss or Weight Gain.
+Weight doesn’t always go up or down with a change in appetite.
+There are disorders that cause weight loss or gain even without a change in consumption.

-10. Signs of Stress: Cats like routine and a stable environment and are prone to stress-related illness.
+10. Signs of Stress.
+Cats like routines and a stable environment and are prone to stress-related illness.
 Anxiety can cause cats to exhibit behavioral changes (like eliminating outside of the litter box) as well as physical changes.

-“During Adopt a Cat Month, we encourage new owners to establish a relationship with a veterinarian soon after adoption, not only to ensure their new pets are healthy, but also to establish a health profile or baseline for their cats,” said Dr. Brunt.
+“During Pet Preventive Healthcare Month, we encourage owners to take their cats to the veterinarian not only to ensure they are healthy, but to establish a health profile or baseline for their cats,” said Dr. Brunt.
 “At the same time, owners should be tracking their cat’s normal behaviors so that they know if they are exhibiting subtle signs that they are ill.
-Once a year – on your birthday, during Adopt a Cat Month, or near a holiday -- just pick a date and get your feline friend to the veterinarian at the same time every year.
-It’s a good habit to form, and one that will benefit both you and your cat.”
+Once a year – on your birthday, during Preventive Healthcare Month, near a holiday -- just pick a date and get your feline friend to the veterinarian at the same time every year.
+It’s a good habit to form and one where you – and your cat – will benefit!”